 Recently at IDRsolutions I have been working on a comparison of the various clouds and the speed in which they work with our products.
 While completing this task I realized that the results may be interesting for anyone who is planning to switch or move their software onto a cloud service so decided to base this article around that idea.

-For this comparison I ran a Java web application (that utilizes servlets) on each cloud.
+For this comparison, I ran a Java web application (that utilizes servlets) on each cloud.
 This allowed me to upload a PDF file and convert that PDF file into either images or HTML using our software.
 I ran the test multiple times on each cloud and recorded the upload and convert times separately.

-Making it fair test
+Making it a fair test

 Every test was carried out on the same Windows machine, using the same version of Chrome, converting the same PDF and the test was carried out around the same time on a business day.
 The times given are averages from multiple conversions of the same document.
-The first conversion results have been dismissed due to the fact that the JVM severely optimises the code during the first conversion and every conversion thereafter was significantly faster.
+The first conversion results have been dismissed due to the fact that the JVM severely optimizes the code during the first conversion and every conversion thereafter was significantly faster.

 The code used for each cloud was slightly different as they have different infrastructures but exhibited exactly the same functionality.
 You can replicate the code for each test by following the relevant cloud tutorial (Image / HTML) but the vast majority of the code was the same with just a few slight tweaks so that the code ran correctly on the specific cloud.